 What if my chia pudding doesn’t thicken?

-How do you make Chia Seed Pudding Parfaits:
+How to make Chia Pudding Parfaits

 - Whisk in your choice of sweetener, such as honey, maple syrup, Stevia, or Swerve.